Locations

 Key steps include:

-- Gather and Review Contracts: Inventory all SAP agreements of the companies involved.
-Look for assignment, change of control, affiliates, or divestiture clauses.
-These clauses dictate what happens if the customer’s ownership changes or if a business unit is sold.
+• Gather and Review Contracts: Inventory all SAP agreements of the companies involved.
+Look for assignmentchange of controlaffiliates, or divestiture clauses.
+These clauses outline the consequences if the customer’s ownership changes or if a business unit is sold.
 Understanding these terms upfront will reveal how much flexibility you have or where you’ll need SAP’s consent.
 Review the subscription agreements for transfer or termination provisions for cloud subscriptions, as these often have fixed terms.

-- Assess License Compliance: Conduct an internal license audit for each SAP-using entity or request recent SAP audit reports.
+• Assess License Compliance: Conduct an internal license audit for each SAP-using entity or request recent SAP audit reports to verify compliance.
 Verify current usage against entitlements.
 The aim is to identify any existing compliance gaps before SAP does.
-If Company A is acquiring Company B, ensure B isn’t in a state of under-licensing or indirect usage exposure because, after the acquisition, the new owner inherits those compliance liabilities.
-Any unresolved licensing issues (e.g., 100 unlicensed users or a misconfigured indirect interface) could result in a post-deal surprise if SAP audits.
+If Company A is acquiring Company B, ensure that B isn’t in a state of under-licensing or indirect usage exposure, because the new owner will inherit those compliance liabilitiesafter the acquisition.
+Any unresolved licensing issues (e.g., 100 unlicensed users or a misconfigured indirect interface) could result in a post-deal surprise if SAP audits are conducted.
 It’s wise to address these issues with the seller beforehand – either have them remediate (e.g,. purchase needed licenses) or adjust the deal price to account for the risk.

-- Engage Experts: Consider hiring a software licensing expert or SAP licensing consultancy early.
+• Engage Experts: Consider hiring a software licensing expert or SAP licensing consultancy early.
 These advisors can analyze contract language, spot hidden pitfalls, and help develop a game plan.
 They also know what concessions SAP has given in similar M&A deals, which can strengthen your negotiation position.
 Their cost is usually far lower than the potential compliance penalties or unwarranted purchases you might incur by going it alone.
-Similarly, involve your legal counsel with IT licensing expertise to interpret any ambiguous clauses and ensure the SPA (sale & purchase agreement) between companies addresses software licenses (e.g., representations that the seller complies or provisions for transitional access).
+Similarly, involve your legal counsel with IT licensing expertise to interpret any ambiguous clauses and ensure the SPA (Sale and Purchase Agreement) between companies addresses software licenses (e.g., representations that the seller complies with or provisions for transitional access).

-- Internal Strategy Before Talking to SAP: It’s usually wise to inform SAP of major corporate changes (they will find out anyway via public news or their sales contacts), but plan your strategy internally first.
-Decide on the target state for IT integration: Will the acquired company be merged into the parent’s SAP system?
-Will two SAP landscapes run in parallel for some time?
+• Internal Strategy Before Talking to SAP: It’s usually wise to inform SAP of major corporate changes (they will find out anyway via public news or their sales contacts), but plan your strategy internally first.
+Determine the target state for IT integration: Will the acquired company be integrated into the parent’s SAP system?
+Will two SAP landscapes run in parallel for a period of time?
 Will the spin-off need a clone of the parent’s system or a completely new SAP setup?
 Outline your ideal outcomes (e.g., “After the merger, we want one unified S/4HANA contract covering both companies” or “After selling this division, we want to allow 12 months of transition access”).
-This clarity lets you approach SAP with a clear ask rather than just reacting to their proposals.
+This clarity enables you to approach SAP with a clear request rather than merely reacting to their proposals.

 SAP License Transferability Rules